microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

 ## Summary

-We can integrate Octopus with VSTS for delpoying applications to Azure.
+We can integrate Octopus with VSTS for deploying applications to Azure.

 ## Feedback